 On the Animation panel click the Animation path icon.

 The animation dialogue box will appear and you should click the Camera Path selection icon and then select the arc in the drawing.
 This will create a camera path called Path 1.
 Then under the target selection area set it to Point and click the selection icon.
 Select a point on the 3d model.
-In Autocad 2017 it disregards where you click in favour of the 0,0,0 point.
+In Autocad 2017 it disregards where you click in favor of the 0,0,0 point.
 (In earlier versions, this selection worked fine ) and that is why we moved the model close to 0,0 point at the start of the process.

 Then change the Number of Frames to say 300 frames for the animation to be 10 seconds long.